Fall 2022 Semester

 On-Campus Office Hours:

-Johnathan White was born in Norfolk, VA.
-He earned his MA and doctorate in History from the University of Pittsburgh.
-His dissertation examines the plight of black jazz musicians in Pittsburgh before and after integration.
-In particular, he examines oral testimonies to understand how collective memory interprets and reifies the past.
+Dr. Johnathan JeVon White was born in Norfolk, VA.
+He graduated from Clark Atlanta University with a B.A. in Political Science.
+He earned his doctorate from the University of Pittsburgh, specializing in modern U.S. and African American history.
+His dissertation examined the labor union of Pittsburgh’s black jazz musicians before and after integration, and how collective memory re-imagines the past.

-Dr. White is engaged in community affairs as a board member of the Langston Hughes Poetry Society.
-Furthermore, he served as director of the Full Armor Institute, which focuses on mentoring young black men, at Mt.
+He is a board member of the Langston Hughes Poetry Society.
+In addition, he served as lead instructor of the Full Armor Institute, mentoring young black men at Mt.
 Olive Baptist church.
-He has created and conducted several black history workshops along with seminars on educating black men and living a vibrant lifestyle that synthesizes faith and the pursuit of social justice.
+Lastly, he has conducted black history workshops and seminars on living a vibrant lifestyle that synthesizes faith and the pursuit of social justice.

-University of Pittsburgh, Ph.D. - History (Power and Inequality field)
+University of Pittsburgh, Ph.D. - History (Power and Inequality field), 2020

 University of Pittsburgh, MA. - U.S. History/Modern African-American studies, 2001

 Clark Atlanta University, BA. - Political Science, 1996